Iron Wolf (organization): Use of force

-The members collected information about the activities of the political opponents of the new regime and the overall situation and mood of the general public.
-The reports were forwarded to the Supreme Staff which then decided on further actions.
+The members collected information about the political opponents of the new regime and the overall situation and mood of the general public.
+The reports were forwarded to the Supreme Staff, which decided on further actions.
 If called, the members were supposed to help the Lithuanian Nationalist Union suppress protests, coups, or other anti-government disturbances.
 Detail plans were drawn up on rapid response to threats; in this regard Iron Wolf duplicated the functions of the police and the military.
 It does not appear that these plans were used in practice except, perhaps, on 6 May 1929 when suspects were apprehended after an unsuccessful assassination attempt against Voldemaras.